lizadaly/windrift/README.md

 ![Integration tests](https://github.com/lizadaly/windrift/actions/workflows/cypress.yml/badge.svg)

-⚠️ This branch is in progress and not ready for use by authors.
-It's expected to be ready before the end of 2021.
-If you're keen on using Windrift right now, please use the v1 branch.
+⚠️ This branch is in progress and not fully ready for a production release, though it's expected to be released before the end of 2021.
+If you're keen on using Windrift right now, documentation on 2.0 is nearly complete and in the process of getting reviewed.
+If you're adventurous and/or experienced with JavaScript, I'd welcome input and bug reports on the v2 branch.
+The v1 branch is no longer receiving updates.

 # Windrift